Codecademy/docs/content/php/concepts/math-functions/terms/acos/acos.md

 ---
 Title: 'acos()'
-Description: 'Returns a rounded number down to the nearest integer.'
+Description: 'Returns the angle whose cosine value is equal to the specified value.'

 Subjects:
   - 'Computer Science'
   - 'Web Design'